Buddha-like mindset: Usage

-HK01's Chan Pakyu called Kenneth Ma "the entertainment industry's only 'Buddha-like male god'".
+In Hong Kong, online news HK01's editor Chan Pakyu called Kenneth Ma "the entertainment industry's only 'Buddha-like male god'".
 Chan said Ma met the qualities through being nonchalant about underperforming commentators' expectations at the TVB Anniversary Awards ceremony, his casual attire, and his perceived more passive approach to dating.

 In 2018, the Democratic Progressive Party (DPP) and Lai Ching-te, the Premier of Taiwan, faced criticism about having a Buddha-like mindset regarding Taiwanese independence from China.
 A coalition advocating for independence, including the Olympic medalist Chi Cheng, launched a petition for Taiwan to change the name it competed under at the 2020 Summer Olympics from "Chinese Taipei" to "Taiwan".
 The coalition was dissatisfied with the DPP's not backing the change.

+After Sweden said it would have changed course during the COVID-19 pandemic, a Chinese publication said Sweden was ceasing to be Buddha-like in its pandemic response.

 Technology industry

 In the Chinese technology field, a number of companies have adopted the 996 working hour system in which employees do their jobs from 9:00 am to 9:00 pm, six days per week.
 In pursuit of work–life balance, some in the industry have adopted the antithetical philosophy of being "Buddha-like entrepreneurs".
 People known as "Buddha-like entrepreneurs" include Su Hua, the CEO of the video-sharing app Kuaishou, and Chen Rui, the CEO of the video-sharing website Bilibili.
 Members of the Chinese media have labelled founders of startups with the term when the founders give up on fighting for market share in the cutthroat industry.
 The entrepreneurs choose to prioritise having a decent work–life balance by taking their time in building their products.
 Zhou Hongyi, the CEO of the security company Qihoo 360, said that workers who have a Buddha-like mindset are not compatible with the tech industry since tiny missteps might cause massive errors.